-- 59. Support increased State and Federal funding of transportation improvements with regional or sub-regional benefits for all modes of transportation. - 60.
-Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 61.
-Oppose any further funding for the California High Speed Rail project and to see if that funding can be used to fix our roads and infrastructure instead. - 62.
-Support the reallocation of state or federal transportation dollars to fund local rail and transit projects.

-- 63. Support continued appropriation of monies to fully fund the Federal Aviation Administration Contract Tower Program. - 64.
-Monitor legislation that will impact or change the reorganization of taxicab and ridehailing services transportation services. - 65.
-Support the City securing their fair share of funding from SB 1 revenues to fund local transportation projects. - 66.
-Oppose efforts that remove local regulatory authority on wireless infrastructure development.
+- 62. Support increased State and Federal funding of transportation improvements with regional or sub-regional benefits for all modes of transportation. - 63.
+Support increased support and funding to maintain City streets and roads as well as additional funding beyond SB 1 to allow the City to increase the average pavement condition index. - 64.
+Support protection of dedicated transportation-related tax revenues and enhance the ability of local agencies to finance local transportation programs and facilities. - 65.
+Oppose any further funding for the California High Speed Rail project and to see if that funding can be reallocated to fix our local roads and infrastructure. - 66.
+Support the reallocation of state or federal transportation dollars to fund local rail and transit projects. - 67.
+Support continued appropriation of monies to fully fund the Federal Aviation Administration Contract Tower Program. - 68.
+Support the City securing their fair share of funding from SB 1 revenues to fund local transportation projects. - Oppose efforts that remove local regulatory authority on wireless infrastructure development.